I don’t think they are honeybees, what should I do?

 Wasp are hairless with bright yellow with black stripes.
-They may be hungry for sweet foods, and may be nesting in the roof of your house, your garden shed or in a nearby tree.
+They may be hungry for sweet foods in late summer, and may be nesting in the roof of your house, your garden shed or in a nearby tree.

 European Hornets, on the other hand are very big with a loud buzz.
 They have a reddy-brown and yellow body.
 These are valuable pollinators usually found in wooden areas.